Is your money funding fossil fuel projects?

 The Paris Agreement aims to stop dangerous levels of climate change and prevent lives being destroyed by extreme weather.
 It’s also known as the Paris Climate Accord, Paris Climate Agreement and Paris Climate Deal.

-Signatories agree to keep the global temperature rise well below 2°C – and pursue efforts to limit it to 1.5°: the temperature that gives us the best chance of limiting impacts to levels that people and nature can cope with.
+Signatories agreed to keep the global temperature rise well below 2°C – and pursue efforts to limit it to 1.5°: the temperature that gives us the best chance of limiting impacts to levels that people and nature can cope with.
 We’ve already hit over 1° of warming, leading to melting sea-ice, 50° heatwaves and flooding.

 The Agreement also compels nations to address the loss and damage caused by climate impacts.
 And it commits finance to help developing countries tackle and adapt to climate change.

 We need your help to keep uncovering these travesties and hold government to account on its climate commitments.
-We're living in a climate emergency, and we need government to take urgent action now.